Balaclava, Renfrew County, Ontario: Present day

 Balaclava is now considered an abandoned or ghost town of Ontario.
 What remains is "a few houses, an abandoned general store and blacksmith shop, an old dam over which the main road passes and a marvelously intact 19th century sawmill".

 In 1983, the Balaclava Dam was purchased by the Ministry of Government Services due to concerns raised about low lake levels and poor dam operations.
 The dam supported a bridge on Scotch Bush Road which therefore involved the County of Renfrew.
 In 2012 and 2013, modifications were made to the dam and bridge structure to separate the two.
 Cost for the project was shared between the Ministry of Natural Resources and the County of Renfrew.
 This project was undertaken because the aging nature of the structure of the dam.
 The freeze and thaw cycles could no longer be contained within the 90-year-old concrete.
-Concerns about the dam's ability to control floods were cited by the Ministry of Natural Resources (MNR), owner of the Balaclava Dam, and owner of over 300 other dams in the Province of Ontario.
+Concerns about the dam's ability to control floods were cited by the Ministry of Natural Resources (MNR), owner of the Balaclava Dam, and owner of over 300 other dams in the province of Ontario.
 Further, the MNR cited it needed to be in compliance with requirements of subsection 35(2) of the Fisheries Act.
 This involved decommissioning Balaclava dam and the roadway above it, removing old structures, building a new and larger dam which was accomplished in 2013.
 The Richards Family operated the Sawmill and owned the surrounding area until 1957.
 At that time ownership changed hands to Mr. David Dick & Mrs. Beulah Dick (Walsh).
 The sawmill continued to operate on water power until 1967.
-Mr and Mrs Dick owned and operated the general store until the 1970's.
-Today in 2023 you will see the remnants of the general store have been preserved and restored into a Cottage.
-Over the years MR. Dick severed and sold off lots of property; of which you will find many modern cottages and home built along constant lake.
+Mr and Mrs Dick owned and operated the general store until the 1970s.
+Presently, the remnants of the general store have been preserved and restored into a Cottage.
+Over the years Mr. Dick severed and sold off lots of property; leading to the development of many modern cottages and homes built along Constant lake.

 Next to the original location of the dam are two heritage structures that "represent early 20th century architecture and economy".
 One of which is the sawmill, located on the west bank of Constant Creek.
 The other is a red framed building that fronts the mill pond on the east side of the creek.